dcurrigan/ETL-Project/README.md

 ![ETL](/Resources/ERD.png)

-SQL was chosen as the data was in a relational structure which lends itself well to SQL.
+SQL was chosen as the data was in table format which lends itself well to a realational structured database like SQL.
 Additionally we wanted users to be able to query, perform joins, and more advanced analytics which would not be possible with a non-relational database format.
 As it is a large dataset there may theoretically be some benefits in terms of speed.

 Python SQLAlchemy was used to load the data into the database
 * A connection was established to the database with the create_engine function.